-The Angels have placed 30-year old lefty reliever Sean Burnett on the 15-day disabled list due to left forearm irritation.
-Burnett has pitched in 11 games (0 starts) for the Angels so far this year and he is 0-0 with a 1.04 ERA anda 1.39 WHIP.
-Burnett has given up 8 hits and he has walked 4 batters while whiffing 7 batters in his first 8 2/3 innings pitched.
-The Angels hope that Burnett is ready to return in a couple of weeks as he has been a huge asset to the pen so far this year.
+The Los Angeles Angels have placed 30-year old lefty reliever Sean Burnett on the 15-day disabled list, retroactive to May 27th, due to left elbow inflammation.
+He has pitched in 13 games (0 starts) for the Angels so far this year and he is 0-0 with a 0.93 ERA and a 1.35 WHIP.
+This is a bad break for the Angels, as Burnett has been a big time asset out of the pen so far this year.

 32-year old lefty swinging RF Josh Hamilton has been helpless against lefty pitchers so far this year.
 He is only 9 for 52 (.173 avg, .393 OPS) with 0 homers and 2 RBIs against lefty pitchers.
 He has also whiffed 22 times against only 1 walk against lefty pitching…..which is pathetic!
 Hamilton has played in 50 games overall this year for the Angels and he is 43 of 193 (.223 avg, .684 OPS) with 23 runs scored, 8 homers, 18 RBIs and 1 stolen base.
 Hamilton has already whiffed 56 times while only walking 15 times so far this year.
 The Angels need to get Hamilton back on track if they are going to make a legit playoff run in 2013.